|

 listed by Congress

-among the national scenic rivers.
+among the National Scenic Rivers.
 Up to 20 miles of riverway

 flows through high ridges, sheer bluffs and a pastoral valley where you're